destination-earth-digital-twins/deode-workflow-docs/docs/_sources/markdown_docs/local_installation.md.txt

 ## Adding a new host

 In  the following we have gathered instructions for all known platforms.
-A host/platform can be recognized either through the host name or by identifying a specific environment variable.
+In the standard case a host/platform can be recognized either through the host name or by identifying a specific environment variable.
 This is configured in `deode/data/config_files/known_hosts.yml`.
-In the example below we see how `atos_bologna` and `lumi` are regonized via a hostname regular expression whereas `freja` is recognized from a specfici environment variable.
+In the example below we see how `atos_bologna` and `lumi` are regonized via a hostname regular expression whereas `freja` is recognized from a specific environment variable.
+A hostname can also be forced by setting the DEODE_HOST environment variable which overrides all settings in the known_hosts.yml file.

 ```
 atos_bologna :